Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Are there other routes on wheels?

-Of course you can!
+Of course there are!
 A fun way to explore the island is an off-road tour.
-The principle is the same: by leaving the main roads you will enjoy even more the scenery and the overall experience.
+The principle is the same: by leaving the main roads you will enjoy the scenery and the overall experience even more.
 The best routes usually go through Playa de Cofete and Villa Winter.

 The latter is a residence full of mysteries.
 It is rumored to have been a secret base and plastic surgery clinic for the Nazis after the defeat in World War II.
 Hitler himself may have set foot on this remote island in the middle of the Atlantic.
-You can find more information on the organizer's website: Discovery Safari.
+You can find more information on the website of the organizer: Discovery Safari.

 Another route worth doing runs in the north of Fuerteventura.
 Starting from Corralejo, you will travel in the volcanoes of Villaverde to reach the village of La Oliva and then Cotillo and its magnificent beach.